 Booker and Mills Map Collections

-The Booker and Mills collections comprise British and foreign maps, the main strengths being English county maps and ornamental examples of the French and Dutch mapping of Asia.
+The Booker and Mills collections comprise British and overseas mapping and large scale facsimilie reproductions of early world maps and town plans.
+The main strengths of the collection are English county maps, large-scale mapping of London and Paris, and ornamental examples of French and Dutch mapping of Asia.

 Published catalogue, University of Manchester, Catalogue of Historical Maps, arranged by Colonel Dudley Mills (Manchester, 1937).